mwaeckerlin/postfixadmin/README.md

 ## Configuration

 - `SETUP_PASSWORD`: the hashed postfixadmin setup dassword, no default
-- `DATABASE_TYPE`: database type, default: "mysqli"
+- `DATABASE_TYPE`: database type, default: `mysqli` - only tested with that
-- `DATABASE_HOST`: name of the database host, default: "postfixadmin-db"
+- `DATABASE_HOST`: name of the database host, default: `postfixadmin-db`
-- `DATABASE_NAME`: name of the database, default: "postfixadmin"
+- `DATABASE_NAME`: name of the database, default: `postfixadmin`
-- `DATABASE_USER`: name of thae database user, default: "postfixadmin"
+- `DATABASE_USER`: name of thae database user, default: `postfixadmin`
-- `DATABASE_PASSWORD`: password of the database user, default: "ChangeMe"
+- `DATABASE_PASSWORD`: password of the database user, default: `ChangeMe`

 ### Setup Password

-Best start with an undefined setup password, then run open [http://localhost:8080/public/setup.php] in the browser and follow the instruction to set a setup password.
+Best start with an undefined setup password, then open http://localhost:8080/public/setup.php in the browser and follow the instruction to set a setup password.
 At the end, you get a hash.
 Then set this hash to `SETUP_PASSWORD` and restart.
 Then open the setup again to configure an administrator.

 ### Database Types